Perl Packaging Guidelines

 License Tag

-Many Perl module authors simply declare the same licensing terms as Perl 5.
-Since the Perl Foundation distributes Perl 5 itself under a dual license, you can express this with the SPDX expression: GPL-1.0-or-later OR Artistic-1.0-Perl
+Many Perl module authors declare the same licensing terms as Perl 5.
+Since Perl 5 itself is distributed under a dual license, this is usually expressed with the following SPDX expression:

 URL Tag